-Let’s March for the dead: Where is the justice for the late Mills?
+Let’s march for the dead: Where is the justice for the late Mills?

 In fact, it is with deep sadness to state that the late Mills has been disappointed by some individuals (especially the Mahama government), and the people who claim to love him so much.

-If we stroll down memory lane, the late President Mills contested the presidency on three consecutive elections on the ticket of the NDC before winning the ultimate power in the 2008 second-round election.
+If we stroll down memory lane, the late President Mills contested the presidency in three consecutive elections on the ticket of the NDC before winning the ultimate power in the 2008 second-round election.

 Despite the fierce resistance from the echelon of the NDC, the unwearied President Mills stood his ground and selected John Dramani Mahama as his running mate for the 2008 election.